jkwd/chess_dashboard/chess_dagster/chess_dbt/models/docs.md

 The number of major and minor pieces on the board after the move is made.
 {% enddocs %}

+{% docs black_major_minor %}
+The number of major and minor pieces on the board after the move is made for black
+{% enddocs %}

+{% docs white_major_minor %}
+The number of major and minor pieces on the board after the move is made for white
+{% enddocs %}

 {% docs is_backrank_sparse %}
 Flag to indicate if the backrank is sparse
 {% enddocs %}